 New Mexico Taxation & Revenue Department Welcomes Demesia Padilla as the New Cabinet Secretary

-Governor Susana Martinez has appointed Demesia Padilla to serve as the Cabinet Secretary of the New Mexico Taxation & Revenue Department.
+Governor Susana Martinez appointed Demesia Padilla in 2011, and again in 2015, to serve as the Cabinet Secretary of the New Mexico Taxation & Revenue Department.

 A native New Mexican raised in Albuquerque’s South Valley, Ms. Padilla is a certified public accountant with nearly three decades of experience in both private and public sectors.
 Ms. Padilla attended Rio Grande High School and graduated from the University of New Mexico Anderson School of Management with distinction.

 In appointing Ms. Padilla, Governor Martinez said, "I selected Ms. Padilla because she is a professional administrator, one who understands how New Mexico tax code affects businesses, families and certainly the parents that live in New Mexico."